mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 There's something, like people's behavior and body language, that would never fit into standard documentation but will get make it to a good model because, _...we've been there!_ We've seen people in action around _their problem_ and some stupid things like mixing things just because they happen to have the same name, won't happen!

 And that won't require that much discipline, or rules.
-It will just look incredibly stupid to mix things that shouldn't be mixed, because they just don't belong together.
+It will just look incredibly stupid to mix things that shouldn't be mixed because they just don't belong together.
 They're metres away!

 I hope the heuristics I just described will help you to sketch your models, but more importantly this will give you the chance to understand the deep purpose of your software, and maybe of your organization too, in a compelling call to do the right thing.